 Motivation to Seek Professional Support

-If a self-assessment suggests strong alignment with autistic traits, it often motivates individuals to pursue a formal evaluation.
-A professional diagnosis can open access to supportive accommodations, therapy, and community networks that affirm neurodiversity and provide practical resources.
+If a self-assessment suggests strong alignment with autistic traits, it often motivates you to pursue a formal evaluation.
+A professional diagnosis can open access to:

 Limitations of Online Autism Spectrum Tests